harshvj601/harshvj601/README.md

-- 👋 Hi, I’m @harshvj601, I am currently a student IIT Kanpur.
+- 👋 Hi, I’m @harshvj601, I am currently at student IIT Kanpur.
 - 👀 I’m interested in Game development and 3D designing.
 - 🌱 I’m currently learning blender and unity.
 - 💞️ I’m looking to collaborate on a new game project.